oanguenot/simctl-cli/README.md

 ### Update Carthage file

-This command replace the version of the [Rainbow SDK](https://hub.openrainbow.com) library used in the `Carthage` file.
+This command replaces the version of the [Rainbow SDK](https://hub.openrainbow.com) library used in the `Carthage` file.

 ```bash